noccylabs/immp-spec/immp-draft.md

 ## Open Questions / To Do

  * Are we doing everything possible to ensure transport security between endpoints?
 Short of using threats there is nothing we can do to make sure that a message is only ready by the recipient.

-> ***CV*** It would make sense to include PGP natively in the specification as a requirements before transporting the message.

  * Are we doing everything possible to ensure security for the user?
 Are we covering any possible exploitation paths that we are creating?

-\newpage
+> ***CV*** It would make sense to include PGP/GPG-support natively in the specification as a requirements before transporting the message.

 # Features